-Ms. Williams received her J.D. from North Carolina Central University.
-She received her B.A. in Sociology from Salem College in Winston-Salem, NC.
-Ms. Williams' outstanding legal work earned her the designation of "Rising Star" by North Carolina Super Lawyers in 2010.*
+She received her J.D. from North Carolina Central University and a B.A. in Sociology from Salem College in Winston-Salem, NC.
+LaDonna's outstanding legal work earned her the designation of "Rising Star" by Super Lawyers magazine in 2010.*

 "In personal injury law, it is important to be compassionate and stay focused on what is best for the client," she said.

 LaDonna's professional affiliations include North Carolina State Bar; North Carolina Bar Association; Durham County Bar Association; 14th Judicial District Bar; U.S. District Court, Eastern District of NC; U.S. District Court, Middle District of NC; Advocates for Justice; Cambridge Who's Who Executive and Professional Registry for 2010.